Generalized hydrodynamic limit for the box-ball system: Introduction

 where $(\rho_i(u,t))_{u,t\in\mathbb{R}_+,i=1,2,\dots,I}$ is the unique classical solution of the partial differential equation

 amongst the class of functions $\rho\in C^1(\mathbb{R}_+^2,\mathbb{R}_+)^I$ satisfying $\rho (\cdot,t) \in \mathcal{D}_{\mathrm{density}}$ for all $t \ge 0$. \end{thm}

 \begin{rem} (a) Whilst we restrict to the case of finite $I$ in Theorem \ref{reallythemainthm}, we anticipate that essentially the same strategy can be applied to deduce the corresponding result when $I=\infty$.
-Since this involves a number of additional technical arguments, however, we prefer to postpone this to a future work.\\ (b) Using the time-reversibility of the BBS (i.e.\ that $T^{-1}$ is given by running the carrier from right-to-left, see \cite{CKST, takahashi1990}), it would be possible to adapt the proof of Theorem \ref{reallythemainthm} to deduce the corresponding result for the two-sided BBS started from initial configurations $\eta=(\eta(x))_{x\in\mathbb{Z}}$ such that $\eta(x)=0$ for $x\geq 0$ and for which $(\eta(-x))_{x\in\mathbb{N}}$ satisfies the conditions of the theorem (including that $I<\infty$, which ensures a finite maximum soliton speed).\\ (c) Another natural extension would be to consider truly bi-infinite initial configurations, namely $\eta=(\eta(x))_{x\in\mathbb{Z}}$ such that $\eta(x)=1$ infinitely often as $x\rightarrow\pm\infty$ (cf.\ \cite{CKST,Ferrari}).
-As in \cite[Theorem 2.1]{Ferrari}, in this situation one would need to be careful about the boundary condition at 0, and in particular how solitons spanning this point are handled in the discrete and continuous soliton decompositions (and their dynamics).
+Since this involves a number of additional technical arguments, however, we prefer to postpone this to a future work.\\ (b) Using the time-reversibility of the BBS (i.e.\ that $T^{-1}$ is given by running the carrier from right-to-left, see \cite{CKST, takahashi1990}), it would be possible to adapt the proof of Theorem \ref{reallythemainthm} to deduce the corresponding result for the BBS started from initial configurations $\eta=(\eta(x))_{x\in\mathbb{Z}}$ such that $\eta(x)=0$ for $x\geq 0$ and for which $(\eta(-x))_{x\in\mathbb{N}}$ satisfies the conditions of the theorem (including that $I<\infty$, which ensures a finite maximum soliton speed).\\ (c) Another natural extension would be to consider truly bi-infinite initial configurations, namely $\eta=(\eta(x))_{x\in\mathbb{Z}}$ such that $\eta(x)=1$ infinitely often as $x\rightarrow\pm\infty$ (cf.\ \cite{CKST,Ferrari}).
+As in \cite[Theorem 2.1]{Ferrari}, in this situation one would need to be careful about the handling of solitons spanning 0 in the discrete and continuous soliton decompositions (and their dynamics).
 We leave the treatment of this issue as an open problem. \end{rem}

 The previous theorem is in fact a corollary of two further results, which we now set out.
 The first of these is a generalized hydrodynamic limit for the integrated densities of solitons.
 This picture allows for a wider class of initial conditions, including densities that are step functions (see Figure \ref{solfig} for an illustrative example).
 Moreover, it gives a clear description of how the continuous system evolves in terms of the linear evolution of the solitons seen on their effective scale.
-The discrete object of interest is now defined by setting